Luis-Manfredi/marketo-project/README.md

 * Set a custom list name given by the user.
 * Add items to the list.
 * Save items in device memory.
-* Clear list items in New List screen.
+* Clear list items in My New List screen.
 * Delete the complete list in home (My List) screen after user confirmation.

 TODO: